-We want to minimise disruption to members registering and working through IPD.
-A date would be set, allowing you the opportunity to complete the process you registered for.
-If you’re not able to complete by the specified date, you would need to be assessed against the new standard, using Blueprint.
+To ensure you are given the fullest opportunity to complete the process you have registered for, and to minimise disruption to members registering and working through IPD, a final deadline date will be set.
+If you’re not able to complete by the specified date, you would need to be assessed against the new standard, using Blueprint 2.0.

 Proposed ethics certificate

 Work to scope this would form part of the implementation phase of the review.
 Ethical practice is extremely important for all OSH professionals in ensuring public trust and upholding the reputation of the profession.
 We are looking to make this a requirement for our Chartered Members and Chartered Fellows in particular, as we expect them to lead the profession by demonstrating the highest standards of professional conduct at work and in their dealings with the public.
 More information will be developed as we start to shape and build the new processes.

 The IOSH Code of Conduct commits members to the IOSH vision for a world of work that is safe, healthy and sustainable.
 It provides an ethical foundation for members working towards this vision.
 The IOSH Ethics Certificate, which is supported by e-learning, will provide members with up to date and relevant content on ethical considerations that affect organisations and the OSH profession in the widest sense.

 As mentioned above, we have not developed this yet.
 We envisage that it would be part of your CPD package at no additional charge but cannot confirm that yet.
 As soon as we have more information, we will share it with members.